trueos/trueos-docs/trueos-handbook/advanced.rst

 summarized in :numref:`Table %s <installvariables>`.

 .. note:: This table is meant as a quick reference to determine which variables are available.
-The :file:`README` file contains more complete descriptions for each variable.
+The :file:`README` in :file:`/usr/local/share/pc-sysinstall/examples/` contains more complete descriptions for each variable.

 .. _installvariables:

-.. table:: Customizing a TrueOS® Installation
+.. table:: Customizing a |trueos| Installation

    +----------------------------+----------------------------+-------------------------------------+
    | Variable                   | Options                    | Description                         |